microsoft/cppgraphqlgen/README.md

 ### Using vcpkg

 Vcpkg can install the dependencies from source on either platform, and that's what I'm using on Windows and Linux.
-Use `vcpkg install rapidjson gtest` to get all of them.
+PEGTL is included as a sub-module of this repo, and you can use `vcpkg install rapidjson gtest` to get all of the others.

 ### Windows with NuGet